-The airport at Rye was built as a private airfield in 1935 and when the Germans attacked Denmark and Norway on 9 April 1940, the small airfield had a prominent role.
-It was important for the Germans to be able to maintain supply to the war in Norway and the capacity of the airport in Aalborg was not big enough.
-Therefore, Rye was taken into use hours after Denmark's surrender.
+The airport at Rye was built as a private airfield in 1935 and when the Germans attacked Denmark and Norway on 9 April 1940, this small airfield played a prominent role.
+It was important for the Germans to be able to maintain supplies to the campaign in Norway and the capacity of the airport in Aalborg was inadequate.
+Therefore, Rye was brought into Luftwaffe use hours after Denmark's surrender.

-Several units operated from Rye including transport planes (JU 52) and fighters (Messerschmitt Bf 110) and the major activity led to an English bomb attack on May 2nd.
-However, no significant damage was caused.
+Several units operated from Rye including transport planes (Ju 52) and fighters (Messerschmitt Bf 110).
+This major activity led to a British air raid on 2nd May, though no significant damage was caused.

-The Germans now started a powerful expansion of the airfield with barracks, bunkers and air defense positions.
-After the Norwegian surrender, the need for transport fell and Rye airfield lost its significance.
+The Germans now started a massive expansion of the airfield with barracks, bunkers and anti-aircraft (flak) positions.
+After Norway's surrender, the need for air transport diminished and Rye airfield lost its significance.

-Until the liberation in May 1945, the airfield was used for education and as a reserve landing.
+Until liberation in May 1945, the airfield was used for training and as a reserve landing field.

 It is now possible to find the various bunkers on the site.